mef51/frbgui/docs/documentation/doc-scripting.rst

 ``frbgui`` module
 -----------------

-the ``frbgui`` function itself has multiple options that can be used to configure the startup of FRBGui
+The ``frbgui`` function itself has multiple options that can be used to configure the startup of FRBGui

-As stated in the Overvew, FRBGui can be called from a script like so:
+As stated in the Overview, FRBGui can be called from a script like so:

 .. code-block:: python
 	:linenos: